instadeepai/metalic/README.md

 # Metalic: Meta-Learning In-Context with Protein Language Models

 This repository implements the method presented in the paper "[METALIC: Meta-Learning In-Context with Protein Language Models](https://arxiv.org/abs/2410.08355)" (Beck et al., 2024).
 We introduce Metalic, an approach that uses foundation models, in-context learning over related tasks, and fine-tuning for protein fitness prediction.
-Metalic achieves state-of-the-art results on ProteinGym with less computation and fewer parameters.
+Metalic achieves state-of-the-art results on ProteinGym with less computation and fewer parameters than existing methods.

 ![Meta](meta.png)

 Protein language models (PLMs) are trained over massive quantities of unlabeled data.
-Using meta-learning, we also train over a smaller quantity of labelled fitness data.
-Using this extra data is critical given limited data for fine-tuning at test time.
+Using meta-learning, we meta-train over a smaller quantity of labelled fitness data, i.e. labeled deep mutational scans (DMS) from ProteinGym.
+Using this extra data is critical given limited labeled data for fine-tuning at test time.

 ## 🚀 How to Run